100 Greatest Works of Art of All Time Book

 since neither tin be mine, allow me then tow to pieces, while still chasing thee,

+though tied to thee, g damned whale!
+Thus, I give up the spear!"
 7. William Faulkner Absalom, Absalom!
 "I learned little save that well-nigh of the deeds, good and bad both, incurring

 opprobrium or plaudits or reward either, within the telescopic of man'due south abilities,

+had already been performed and were to be learned about only from books."
 8. Leo Tolstoy State of war and Peace "A idea that had long since and ofttimes occured to him during his military

 activities -- the idea that there is not and cannot be any science of war, and